-If you are not in attendance by the third week of term or do not attend classes for a period of 5 consecutive days without explanation, your absence will be followed up by our Student Experience Coordinator and you may be deemed to have withdrawn from the University.
-If you have personal circumstances that make it difficult to attend classes, please talk to the Student Experience Coordination and one of the Student Life Advisors.
-You can access your attendance record on Sussex Direct.
+If you are not in attendance by the third week of term or do not attend classes for a period of 5 consecutive days without explanation, your absence will be followed up by our Student Experience Officer and you may be deemed to have withdrawn from the University.
+If you have personal circumstances that make it difficult to attend classes, please talk to the Student Experience Officer and one of the Student Life Advisors.
+You can access your attendance record on Sussex Direct under Module Progress & Feedback.
+If you find that your attendance has been incorrectly recorded, please get in touch with the tutor to amend the record.